 Application instructions (updated)

 The application process for the October 2016 traineeship intake is now closed.
-The deadline for submitting applications was 1 June 2016 (midnight, UK Time).
+We recommend that all interested candidates regularly check our website for any updates.

 How useful is this page?